Learn how to easily integrate Auth0 with Rails 6 to build secure APIs.

 That’s right, the audience parameters, which as you point out is the API Identifier in the Auth0 Dashboard, helps you get the access token needed to make API calls.

-This guide section is using the React SDK, but under the hood, that SDK uses the Auth0 SPA SDK: https://auth0.com/blog/complete-guide-to-react-user-authentication/#Calling-an-API
+This guide section is using the React SDK, but under the hood, that SDK uses the Auth0 SPA SDK: The Complete Guide to React User Authentication with Auth0

 It highlights the initialization needed to get an access token.